dasmith/stanford-corenlp-python/README.md

 -->

 ## Questions

-I have only tested this on **Core NLP tools version 1.0.2** released 2010-11-12.

 If you think there may be a problem with this wrapper, first ensure you can run the Java program: